 “Agreed,” Bill agreed.
 “Parselmagic enchantment.
 We’d have never found it on our own.”

 “Cliffclimber, you’re going to have withdraw your people,” Harry ordered.
 “He’s got a ward on the enchantment—designed especially with your kind in mind.”

 “We see it,” Cliffclimber said.
-“I’m an old goblin, Lord Potter, but I can handle it.”
+“I’m an old dverger, Lord Potter, but I can handle it.”

 “Arrogance is only appropriate when it won’t get you killed,” Harry retorted.
 “Get your decrepit arse behind the ward.”

-All six goblins retreated from the ritual and walked through the ward to safety.
+All six dverger retreated from the ritual and walked through the ward to safety.
 The remaining wizards shifted until the circle around Harry was evenly distributed.